repris-dev/repris/README.md

 See [Getting started with Repris](./docs/tutorial.md).

-## Docs
+## Documentation

+- See [The statistics of Repris](./docs/statistics-of-repris.md) for more on why Repris works the way it does.
 - See [Repris concepts and methodology](./docs/concepts.md) for a tour of Repris concepts and a description of the benchmark methodology.
-- See [The statistics of Repris](./docs/statistics-of-repris.md) for more on why Repris works the way it does.